MrWyss/ha-assist-mic-satellite/README.md

 ### Assembly

 Pretty straight forward.
 Solder the header sockets and pins to the pcb and to the INMP441.

-Check the direction.
+>❗Check the direction of the header sockets and pins.
+Especially on the INMP441, the side with mic icon should face the same direction as the screen.

 Put it in the case, screw it together and attach the HAT to the AtomS3.

 ![MicHatCase v15](https://github.com/user-attachments/assets/4bc6dd32-d535-4368-bd40-c113e375623f)